idrees11/gnn-topology-ablation/README.md

 After submission, you will only see:

-✅ Submission successful
+Submission successful

 Scores, robustness gap, and rank are updated later by organisers.

-Leaderboard file: leaderboard/leaderboard.md
+**Leaderboard file**: leaderboard/leaderboard.md

 Score calculation: